kiedtl/roguelike/doc/vaults.md

 - Rare chance of necromancers, war olgs, or warriors.
 - Currently found throughout the Dungeon.
 (This will change in the future as more vaults are added.)

+## Golden Vaults

+- Golden walls.
+- Pure developer sadism.
+Imagine a room full of OOFs on D:12 in DCSS.
+- Death mages and knights, warriors, destroyers, necromancers, war olgs, bloats, spires, brimstone and lightning mages, lead turtles, frozen fiends.
+- Possiblity of an Ancient Mage.

+## Marble Vaults

+Marble treasure vault.
+Themed as the study/experimentation room of a death mage.

+- Marble walls/doors.
+- Will always have a Death Mage band, next to some tables and chairs.
+- Other undead monsters may occasionally occur.
+Bloats, skeletons, skeletal warriors (blademasters/axemasters), calcite spires, etc.
+- Possibility of an Ancient Mage.